6238

 When Dungan food landed in Central Asia, it had to adapt to new palates and to a more restricted set of ingredients.

 “There is quite a distinct Central Asian influence.
 You can see this in our famous dish, ashlyanfu.
 It used to just be called lyanfu; it was only made of starch, vinegar and a spicy sauce.
 But then people added some noodles and started calling it ashlyanfu.
-And now it’s a staple in Karakol,” Sabyrovna noted.
+And now it’s a staple in Karakol,” Balakhisheva noted.

 While Kyrgyz eating habits have made their way into Dungan dishes, Dungan recipes have also had the same effect.

 “We brought our vinegar recipe from China; you can only find it in the Dungan communities around Issyk-Kul, since the climate is perfect for its production.
 In Bishkek, it’s too hot, and the vinegar can easily be spoiled.
 It’s a simple recipe, preserved for centuries from China, and consists of just three ingredients: bran, water, and leaven.
 The fermentation process is extremely rigorous, making it a trademark heritage of the Dungan people.
-Our vinegar has become such a critical ingredient in Karakol that you will find it used in restaurants and sold at markets no matter the cuisine - Russian, Tatar, Kyrgyz, or Dungan,” Sabyrovna told Vlast.
+Our vinegar has become such a critical ingredient in Karakol that you will find it used in restaurants and sold at markets no matter the cuisine - Russian, Tatar, Kyrgyz, or Dungan,” Balakhisheva told Vlast.

-Photo courtesy of Madina Sabyrovna.
+Photo courtesy of Madina Balakhisheva.

 While some dishes remain distinctly Dungan or Kyrgyz, the heritage of some others is difficult to distinguish.
 While for example laghman is one of the most famous Dungan dishes, its origin is contested.

 “Laghman is not just Dungan, it’s also Uyghur.
 People often ask me if Uyghur and Dungan Laghman are the same, and which cuisine this dish actually belongs to.
 Of course, both Dungans and Uyghurs say that they are the original makers of laghman.
-The two key differences are that we cook our vegetables separately and we typically serve laghman with many sauces,” Sabyrovna explained.
+The two key differences are that we cook our vegetables separately and we typically serve laghman with many sauces,” Balakhisheva explained.

 Dungan cuisine has done well to assimilate, making its way into many Kyrgyz restaurants and becoming household names.

 Ashlyanfu is identified as a Kyrgyz dish, although we have both Dungan and Kyrgyz ashlyanfu.
 So, you can see the Kyrgyz influence on our cuisine.
-Kyrgyz people are really big meat eaters, and since our arrival in Central Asia, we started putting meat in our dishes, and even in our sauces,” Sabyrovna said.
+Kyrgyz people are really big meat eaters, and since our arrival in Central Asia, we started putting meat in our dishes, and even in our sauces,” Balakhisheva said.

 Another aspect of food culture that Dungans have adopted from the Kyrgyz is the tradition to pass out bread during the meal.